 John suffers a stroke.

-After being discharged from the hospital, John is still experiencing weakness and has difficulty fulfilling his activities of daily living.
+After being discharged from the hospital, John continues to experience weakness and has difficulty fulfilling his activities of daily living.
 He's unable to get back to work and has to hire a live-in domestic helper to take care of him.
-Other than this, he needs to modify his home with ramps and non-slip floors to help with his mobility.
-This is when his CareShield Life and CareShield Life Supplements payouts come in handy for him to afford the long-term care and living expenses he needs.
+He also needs to modify his home with ramps and non-slip floors to help with his mobility.
+His CareShield Life and CareShield Life Supplement payouts help to cover his long-term care and living expenses.